Highbeek/MathWiz/README.md

 ## 🚀 Try the Game

-You can try **Arithmetic Game** by opening the `index.html` file in your browser / https://mathwizz.netlify.app/
+You can try **Arithmetic Game** by opening the `index.html` file in your browser or  https://mathwizz.netlify.app/

 ## ⭐ Features